 With a vision to help individuals using the knowledge he acquired, William turned to financial planning as a career in 2005.
 “I found more gratification helping regular people solve real-world financial problems.
 The rewards were noticeable and personal.”

-His management and business startup experience, however, led to William being recognized early as a promising leader within the Waddell & Reed Financial organization.
-Responsible for training and mentoring new advisors, he became a cornerstone of the regional business development effort.
-When an opportunity arose to reevaluate his business model, William decided to move his practice away from the traditional “captive” career system and affiliate with Cambridge Investment Research, an independent broker-dealer.
+William joined Waddell & Reed Financial, ascending quickly from advisor to District Manager with direct responsibility for training and mentoring new advisors.
+After becoming a key part of the regional business development team in eastern Pennsylvania, he started a satellite office for the firm, the first ever at Waddell & Reed to be co-branded with a property and casualty insurance agency.
+When an opportunity arose to reevaluate his business model, William decided to move the office away from the “captive” career system and affiliate with Cambridge Investment Research, an independent broker-dealer.

-Most recently, he was brought to Arizona by the same kind of happenstance that led to his participation in the Chemical Bank training program.
+An opportunity to restructure a regional office for a mid-sized RIA led William to Arizona in 2015.
 “For some time, I was looking to relocate geographically.
 When the opportunity arose somewhat unexpectedly, I went for it.”
 Today, William calls Scottsdale home, both personally and professionally.

-Professionally, William has been on the board of the Financial Planning Association of Greater Phoenix since 2016 and has been involved with other professional groups throughout the Valley.
-He is also a contributor to the firm’s Thought Leadership series and various industry publications.
+William has been on the board of the Financial Planning Association of Greater Phoenix since 2016 and has been involved with other professional groups throughout the Valley.
+He is currently a member of the national Financial Planning Association® (FPA®) Advisory Council Executive Committee and a member of the 2021 FPA® Board of Directors Nominating Committee.
+He is also a contributor to various financial industry publications, as well as the firm’s media and marketing collateral.

-In his leisure time, William enjoys mountain biking, skiing, traveling, and hosting friends and family.
-He shares his passion for life with a special someone named Tori, who, as he says, “keeps [him] focused and humble while laughing a lot along the way.”
+In his leisure time, William enjoys mountain biking, skiing, traveling, reading about “everything,” and hosting friends and family.
+He shares his passion for life with his “better half,” Tori, whom he says keeps him “focused and humble while laughing a lot along the way.”
 William also has four sons who have grown to be quite a bit taller than him and are at various levels of early work pursuits and higher education.